 Last weekend was pretty freaking awesome, food-wise.
 On Saturday, we had that sushi rolling party for a friend’s birthday, and on Sunday we got together with a bunch of folks to do a soup swap!
 Everyone cooked up 6 quarts of soup, then we got together and traded.
 My freezer is loaded with delicious soup for fall!

 My first soup was a variation on this white bean and butternut squash recipe, but even doubling the recipe only produced 4 quarts.
 Since I was out of squash and white beans, I raided the pantry to make another batch of soup for the swap.
-It turned out great!
+This black bean soup recipe turned out great!
 Creamy, a little bit spicy, and delicious!

 Vegan Coconut, Pumpkin, and Black Bean Soup